Esri/arcgis-runtime-samples-android/java/feature-layer-definition-expression/README.md

 # Feature layer definition expression
-Demonstrates how you can limit which features to display on the map.
+Limit which features to display on the map.

 ![Feature Layer Definition Expression App](feature-layer-definition-expression.png)